pepkit/looper/docs/pre-submission-hooks.md

 ### Included plugin: `looper.write_sample_yaml_prj`

 Saves the sample to YAML file with project reference.
 This plugin can be parametrized with a custom YAML directory (see "parameters" below).
-If the parameter is not provided, the file will be saved in `{looper.output_dir}/submission`.
+If the parameter is not provided, the file will be saved in `{looper.output_dir}/submission/{sample.sample_name}_sample_prj.yaml`.

 **Parameters:**

-  - `pipeline.var_templates.sample_yaml_path` (optional): absolute path to file where YAML is to be stored.
+  - `pipeline.var_templates.sample_yaml_prj_path` (optional): absolute path to file where YAML is to be stored.

 **Usage:**